 Book clubs are a great way to share the joys of reading, as well as keep up with trends on the latest books and broaden one's tastes - not to mention enjoy the companionship of fellow readers.
 We have a number of book discussions that you can join.
 Or we can provide advice to help make your own club run more smoothly.
 To find out what book clubs and book discussion groups are going on at your library this month, check our online calendar.

 Looking for a good book to discuss at your own book club?
 The New Hampshire Library Community is pleased to announce its READS-TO-GO Book Club Kits.
 These Kits include 15 copies of a discussable book, discussion questions, author biographies, and information on starting and keeping a book club energized.
 Libraries and patrons are able to borrow the kits through the Keene Public Library's ILL.
 Check out the READS-To-Go Website to see what books are available.
 You may want to consider selecting one of these books for your next book discussion.

 The Nobel Readers Book Discussion Group

-This group meets at the Keene Public Library at 7:00 PM on certain Thursdays, Sept.—May.
-Check the Great Books page for dates and readings.
+This group meets at the Keene Public Library at 6:30 p.m. on certain Thursdays, late August/September through early June.
 Using a method of collaborative, question-driven discussion, members enjoy the opportunity to reflect on their own lives and convictions in light of ideas from major thinkers.
-Check the online calendar to see what the group is reading now.
+Check our calendar for dates and readings.

 Read the latest books in your email with our Online Book Clubs.